Prashantpnkb1811/Prashantpnkb1811/README.md

 - 👋 Hi, I’m Prashant Kumar Bhaiya
 - 👀 I’m interested in Web development and other coding stuff
 - 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on Web Development
+- 💞️ I’m looking to collaborate for Web Development
 - 📫 How to reach me prashant.pnkb1811@gmail.com

 <!---